Professional and Scholarly Development Awards (PSDA)

-The Office of Research and Engagement (ORE) is now accepting proposals for Professional and Scholarly Development Awards (PSDA) in the Visual and Performing Arts, Humanities, and Social Sciences for the 2017-18 academic year.
-These grants are intended to enable scholarship that leads to research opportunities, collaborations, book contracts, juried competitions, foundation grants, faculty annual awards, or journal papers in direct alignment with our Vol Vision 2020 goals.
-ORE anticipates being able to make up to 20 awards annually.
+The Office of Research and Engagement (ORE) is now accepting proposals for the 2018 competition for the Professional and Scholarly Development Awards (PSDA) in the Arts, Humanities, and Social Sciences.
+These $5,000 awards are intended as seed funding to support applications for external research funding, collaborations, book contracts, juried competitions, fellowships, and journal papers.
+ORE anticipates funding for approximately 20 awards for the 2019 calendar year.

 Deadlines and submission procedures

-A committee, convened by ORE, will evaluate the proposals based on the following review criteria:
+An internal committee convened by ORE will evaluate the proposals based on the following review criteria:

-- The proposal’s potential for tangible outcomes, like specific research opportunities, collaborations, book contracts, juried competitions, foundation grants, faculty annual awards, or journal papers (25%)
+- The potential of the proposed activity to generate tangible outcomes, such as specific research or fellowship proposals, collaborations, book contracts, juried competitions, or journal papers.

 Each proposal must include the following elements: